Spruce fir looper in Fraser Fir

-The Spruce-fir looper is an uncommon pest that can cause heavy feeding damage in Fraser fir.
+The spruce fir looper is an uncommon pest that can cause heavy feeding damage in Fraser fir.
 Loopers are caterpillars that are also referred to as “inchworms”.
 Right now we are finding caterpillars anywhere from 0.25 to 1.0 inch long.
 The body is light green with brownish tinges on the top (dorsal side).
 Two light-colored, longitudinal lines run down the back.
 The head capsule is light brown.
 A scouting board can be used to detect their presence.
-If you are using a scouting board and shaken loopers out of the tree they often do not move right away but if you give them a few minutes they will begin to rear up, wave and move around.
+If you are using a scouting board to shake loopers out of the tree, they often do not move right away, but if you give them a few minutes they will begin to rear up, wave and move around.

-The larva chews notches out of the needles, which after a few days these needles will turn brown in color.
+The larvae chew notches out of the needles, which after a few days these needles will turn brown.
 You may also find small worms and needles hanging from silken threads.
 Most of the damage has been to the top part of the tree, but feeding can be found throughout the tree.
-Spruce-fir looper may have one or two generations per year
+Spruce fir looper may have one or two generations per year